The equivariant cohomology of complexity one spaces: The equivariant cohomology of complexity one spaces

-Recall that a { complexity one space} is a symplectic manifold equipped with the action of a torus which is one dimension less than half the dimension of the manifold.
+Recall that a { complexity one space} is a symplectic manifold equipped with an effective Hamiltonian action of a torus which is one dimension less than half the dimension of the manifold.
 That is, the torus is one dimension too small for the action to be toric.
-These manifolds have been classified in terms of combinatorial and homotopic data, together called a {\bf painting}, by Karshon and Tolman \cite{KT}.
+These manifolds have been classified in terms of combinatorial and homotopic data, together called a {\bf painting}, by Karshon and Tolman \cite{KT:2014}.
+We begin with a Lemma that establishes that the stabilizer groups for complexity one spaces must be of the form, a torus cross a cyclic group.

+\begin{Lemma} Let $T^{n-1}\acts M^{2n}$ be a complexity one space and $p\in M$.
+Then the stabilizer group $H$ of $p$ is a direct product $H_0\times \Z/k\Z$, where $H_0$ is a connected torus (the connected component of the identity in $H$). \end{Lemma}

+\begin{proof} Let $p\in M$ and let $H$ denote the stabilizer of $p$.
+The local normal form theorem \cite{GS-normal:1984,Marle:1985} for momentum maps guarantees that there is a neighborhood of the orbit $T\cdot p$ that is isomorphic to an open neighborhood of $[\mathds{1}:0:0]$ in $T\times_H \C^{\ell} \times \mathfrak{ann(h)}$ where $h$ is the (real) dimension of $H$.
+Counting dimensions, we must have